Blue lake - Rotomairewhenua

-For Jordans birthday we went hiking to Blue Lake which is snuggled above Lake Rotoroa in Nelson Lakes National Park.
-To get there and back took us five days hiking.
-Jordan and I drove to St Arnaud from Christchurch, spent the night in bessie the car, and started our adventure first thing on Saturday morning.
+For Jordan's birthday we went hiking to Blue Lake which is snuggled above Lake Rotoroa in Nelson Lakes National Park.
+Getting there and back took us five days hiking.
+Jordan and I drove to St Arnaud from Christchurch, spent the night in Bessie the car, and started our adventure first thing on Saturday morning.

 From sabine hut to west sabine is a bright green goblin forest.
 We pass our first avalanche pass which looks free from any snow.
 The track is easy to follow, with some scrambles over slips above the river, but nothing too challenging.
 We decide to stay the night at west sabine hut.
 The next day we carry on upriver.
 It is only three and a half hours from west sabine to Blue Lake.
 It is a clear day and the snow becomes deeper as we climb.
 All the bright white among the beech trees seems other-worldly.
 When we get to Blue Lake we walk around the edge not saying much.
 It is so blue and quiet it feels like an illusion.
 When you look at the deeper parts of the water the rocks at the bottom are outlined in violet.

-At the Blue Lake Hut someone has made a chess set.
+At the Blue Lake Hut, someone has made a chess set.
 It is magic to sit in the warming hut with snow sliding off the roof.
-Hot tea and whiskey is even better.
-Jordan beats me twice at chess and I am not impressed – why does being beaten at chess hurt so deeply?
+Hot tea and whiskey are even better.
+Jordan beats me twice at chess and I am not impressed - why does being beaten at chess hurt so deeply?

 It is Jordan's birthday the next day and I try to make pancakes on the gas stove which burns them, then the woodfire which is very slow, but does prove effective.